 - WTA-Teachers All Retirees who retired prior to 5/1/1999 contribute 50% of the individual premium, whereas all Retirees who retired after 5/1/1999 contribute 35% of the individual premium.
 Spouses of Retirees who retired prior to 5/1/1999 contribute 65% of the premium amount, whereas Spouses of Retirees who retired after 5/1/1999 contribute 55% of the premium amount.
+Retirees who retired between 2017 and 2022 contribute 30% of the individual premium and Spouses of Retirees contribute 50% of the premium.
+Effective 7/1/2022 all retirees and spouses of retirees share is 30% contribution.
 This group also receives full reimbursement for premiums paid for Medicare Part B. - Other Unions The School contributes between 35% and 100% of the insurance premium for the retiree and spouse.